tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 support and handle authentication errors are not handled at the TLS layer.

 For simplicity, the mechanisms described in this document require a TLS version 1.2 or later.
+It may be possible to adapt this mechanism for use with DTLS, but such usage is outside the scope of this document.

 # Conventions and Terminology